fyusakilinc/gasBoxMainController/README.md

 I don't know what the APC commands are = for PVC, these have been added but errors are likely, check thoroughly, you only activate one controller, do it based on input from the user
 I can set and get the ISO pins, but what are they for?
 There are digital out in blocks for them ++ (They were for DIOs, added them to cmdlist)
 Xport has not been added --
-APC can be not init correctly.
+APC can be not init correctly. -- continue from the p commands, analyze get function and readline function, atm the get pos and set pos might not work because changed them to the p func, but not in cmd_sero